Book 1

 URL Shortener

-Specify either 301 - Moved Permanently (subsequent requests go to new URL) or 302 - Found (moved temporarily, subsequent requests keep going to short URL first, better for analytics) along with a Location header.
-It will redirect you to the URL specified in the location header.
+Specify HTTP response code along with a Location header.
+Either send back 301 - Moved Permanently (browser caches response and all subsequent requests go to new URL) or 302 - Found (moved temporarily, subsequent requests keep going to short URL first, better for analytics).
+The client will redirect automatically to the URL specified in the location header.

-It redirects directly since its standard HTTP!
-The response with the code 301 doesn’t even show up in Postman.
-Eliminates the need for any redirect logic implementation.
+It redirects automatically since its standard HTTP!
+The response with the code 301 doesn’t even show up in Postman (since it supports redirection by default).
+Eliminates the need for any redirect logic implementation on the client.

 1. Use message digest hashing algorithms like SHA-1, long fixed size hash but we take only a fragment of it which increases collision probability.

-2. Use base62 encoding: encodes to 0-9a-zA-Z (total of 62 character mappings), long variable sized output string but we encode the corresponding unique id instead, becomes collision-free and short.
+2. Use base62 encoding: encodes to 0-9a-zA-Z (total of 62 character mappings), long variable sized output string but we encode the corresponding unique id of the long URL entry in data store, becomes collision-free and meaningless to snoopers.
 The only caveat is that it can be reverse engg to find next id (next URL) since it is an encoding (two-way).

 Web Crawler